Scriptifer/Linactux/README.md

 ---

-Ubuntu based distributions should work. ✅

-Linux Mint was tested and worked.

-Most distributions will experience mounting issues, we currently don't know the solution.
+Non Ubuntu based distributions will experience mounting errors.

-However to properly create the installation, after you have used this tool to boot into Linux (as root):
+To fix this, (assuming you already installed Linux using this tool, works best in Alpine Linux diskless) make sure you are connected to the internet inside the Linux installation, test by e.g. `ping 1.1.1.1`.

-`wget -O - your-url-to-iso-file | dd of=yoursystemdisk bs=4M`
+Run this command as root and don't forget to set the URL and system disk: `wget -O - your-url-to-iso-file | dd of=your-system-disk bs=4M oflag=sync && reboot`.

-`sync`
-`reboot`
-After the reboot, you can safely begin the installation without any errors.
+After the reboot, you can safely begin the installation.

 ## 🔧 Instructions – Windows